joeyology/taleno-digital/src/pages/blog/building-in-public.md

       value: Build In Public | Taleno.Digital
       keyName: property
       relativeUrl: false
+    - name: 'og:description'
+      value: >-
+        As a result of my journey to gain an entrepreneurial mindset through a real life example (by trying to be an entrepreneur myself),
+      keyName: property
+      relativeUrl: false
 title: Building In Public
 subtitle: The No-Code SaaS Journey
 date: '2021-02-26T16:00:00Z'